 Multispectral sensors (MS, e.g., Sentinel-2) provide multi-band images containing different information about the soil (e.g., presence of water-covered areas, vegetation, snow);

-Synthetic Aperture Radar (SAR, e.g., Sentinel-1) provides images in which water bodies can be easily discriminated against in dry areas.
+Synthetic Aperture Radars (SAR, e.g., Sentinel-1) provide images in which water bodies can be easily discriminated against in dry areas.

 The joint use of the three sensors can take advantage of the pros of each one, mitigating its weak points at the same time.
-In particular, Sentinel-3 is used in its altimetry mode to detect the water level, whereas Sentinel-1 and Sentinel-2 are used to detect the presence of water, providing an estimate of the cross-section of the target.
+In particular, Sentinel-3 has been used in its altimetry mode to detect the water level, whereas Sentinel-1 and Sentinel-2 have been used to detect the presence of water, providing an estimate of the cross-section of the target.

-By using a dedicated Artificial Intelligence infrastructure, the three different data will be finally merged to obtain a robust and comprehensive dataset.
+By using a dedicated Artificial Intelligence infrastructure, the three different data have been finally merged to obtain a robust and comprehensive dataset.

-At present, WatAspace is being tested on pilot sites in Italy on gauged targets in order to validate the accuracy of the service.
+WatAspace has been tested on pilot sites in Italy on gauged targets in order to validate the accuracy of the service.

 The integration of Sentinel-1 and Sentinel-2 enabled the reconstruction of discharge and water level in rivers down to 50 m in width and alpine lakes down to 0.0038 km³ in volume.
-Sentinel-3 will be used for calibration, enabling the use of the service also on ungauged targets.
+Sentinel-3 has been used for calibration, enabling the use of the service also on ungauged targets.